 The Discovery Channel was founded in 1982 by John Hendricks while he was founder and chairman of Discovery Communications.
 He retired in 2014 after 32 years at the helm.
 As a leading visionary in the media industry, Hendricks has been honored with a Primetime Emmy Award and the Academy of Television Arts & Sciences highest honor, the Governor’s Award, for conceiving the TLC series, Great Books.
 He received the National Education Association’s Friend of Education award for expanding educational opportunities for America’s schoolchildren, and he was inducted into the Cable Center Hall of Fame in 2003 for his service to the cable industry.
 Hendricks has served on the Board of Directors of a number of organizations, including the American Film Institute.
 Prior to 1982, he founded and served as president of the American Association of University Consultants.
 He attended UA for two years before transferring to the University of Alabama, Huntsville, where he received a bachelor’s degree in history and an honorary doctorate.

 Vicki Hollub became the first female CEO of a major U.S. oil and gas company in April 2016 when she was named president and chief executive officer of Houston-based Occidental Petroleum Corporation.
 She has worked at Occidental since 1981, and was previously president and chief operating officer, where she managed Occidental’s worldwide oil and gas operations, as well as the company’s chemicals and midstream operations.
 She has held a variety of positions on three continents, including roles in Russia, Venezuela, Ecuador and the United States.
-In October 2018, Fortune magazine named her #28 on its Most Powerful Women list.
-She is a 1981 graduate of The University of Alabama, earning a bachelor’s degree in mineral engineering.
+Her leadership and grit were on full display in 2019 as she positioned Occidental to acquire Anadarko.
+When a fierce competition ensued with a company five times larger, she sought additional investments to up the ante.
+In the end, her offer was too much for the oil giant and Occidental signed an agreement to acquire Anadarko in May 2019, closing the deal in August 2019.
+Fortune magazine named her #22 on its Most Powerful Women list for 2019, up six spots from 2018.
+She is a 1981 graduate of The University of Alabama where she earned a bachelor’s degree in mineral engineering.
 She is a native of Bessemer, Alabama.

 Legends: Who They Are